tgstoecker/A2TEA.Workflow/README.md

 library(Biostrings)
 library(ape)

+#using the following line fixes bug in which "phylo" is not found... need to investigate
+setClass("phylo")

 # define three classes
 # class for the expanded_OG - containing all different types of data we have on it\n",
 setClass("expanded_OG", slots=list(genes="spec_tbl_df",